fergal92/pp1-car-maintenance/README.md

 fire-engine-red: #d5002eff;
 ```
 ## Typography
 I used Raleway and Montserrat as the fonts for the project.
 They are Sans Serif fonts.
 Perplexity AI suggested the use of these fonts for a car maintenance themed website.
-They worked well upon trial so i kept them.
+They worked well upon trial so I kept them.
 The fonts were found and imported from Google Fonts.
 ![raleway font](assets/readme-media/raleway-font.png)
 ![raleway font](assets/readme-media/montserrat-font.png)